Get A Life, Archer!

 - Father was one of 9 children.
 Mother was one of 4.
 Lots of cousins!

-- I married Ann Gray Ferguson of Cheshire, Connecticut, USA on 19th July 1980.
+- I married Ann Gray Ferguson of Cheshire, Connecticut, USA in July 1980.

-- Ann was born at Yale-New Haven Hospital in New Haven, Connecticut, USA on 18th December 1958.
+- Ann was born at Yale-New Haven Hospital in New Haven, Connecticut, USA in 1958.

 Address |